dh-notes/pandoc-workflow/main.md

     }
 ```

 Take a moment to orient yourself here.
-You will rarely have to edit these by hand, but it is important to understand that .bib is another convention for keeping your bibliographies organized.
+You will rarely have to edit these by hand (although you can), but it is important to understand that .bib is another convention for keeping your bibliographies organized.
 Each entry consists of a document type, "article" in our case, a unique identifier (fyfe_digital_2011), and the relevant meta-data on title, volume, author, and so on.
 The thing we care most about is the unique ID which immediately follows the curly bracket in the first line of each entry.
 The unique ID is what allows us to connect the bibliography with the main document.
 Leave this file open for now and go back to your `main.md` file.

 Edit the footnote in the first line of your `main.md` file to look like something like this, where `@fyfe_digital_2011` is replaced with one of the unique IDs from your `project.bib` file: